shams-sam/shams-sam.github.io-master/_posts/2017-06-23-discrete-random-variables.md

 **Uniform Distribution**

-  * All outcomes are eqully possible.
+  * All outcomes are equally possible.
   * Eg: Probability of getting a heads or tails for a fair coin.
   * Uniform(N) implies N outcomes and each has probability 1/N.